simple-login/website/content/blog/10-ways-protect-privacy-online.md

 You can get a free VPN by using the [**Brave Browser on Mobile**](https://brave.com/)

 When on desktop, you can use the [Opera Browser](https://www.opera.com/features/free-vpn), **which includes a VPN with four locations completely free of charge**.
-ProtonVPN offers a free tier as well.
+Proton VPN offers a free tier as well.

 Please do NOT use free VPNs from unverified sources.
 Those can be even more dangerous than not using a VPN in the first place.